davedean/simracing-numpad/README.md

 Hold it for a long duration to select "layer 3".

-Three layers, times 15 keys, gives 45 virtual keys available from the number pad.

 ### How do I install this?

+1. Copy the repo to a directory on your computer.
-1. Install AutoHotKey version 2+
+2. Install AutoHotKey version 2+
-2. Tell AutoHotKey to run this script
+3. Tell AutoHotKey to run "Simracing Numpad.ahk"
-3. You can tell it launch at boot, if desired.

 ### How do I use the script?

 1. Open your sim (iRacing, ACC and AC will be auto-detected and enable the script).
 2. Press keys, and they will be sent to the sim.
-3. To change layer, tap or hold the layerKey (Tooltips will tell you whats happening)
+3. To change layer, tap or hold the layerKey (Tooltthe on-screen-display will tell you whats happening)
 2. Assign keys in your sim.
+4. Edit the config.ahk if you want to change things.

+### What can I configure in config.ahk?

+You can override any key, to send a different key or run a function.

+Examples:
+- make Numpad1 send Numpad4
+- make Numpad0 send "gg"
+- make NumpadAdd run the "tyresToggle" macro (to change from wet to dry tyres, or vice-versa)
+- make NumpadDel send an iRacing message "Lol I won"

 ### How do I configure my sim?